-Planning Indicator Database Planning Indicators Generate a listing by selecting from any of the four filters Select a Strategic Select an Ed Master Plan Select an Indicator Select a Keyword Objective Objective (All objectives) ▼ (All objectives) ▼ (All indicators) Distance Education Strategic Plan Ed Master Plan Indicator Year Definition 4.3 Enhance Success: 63% Retention: 85% Success is percentage of Success and 2011-2012 students enrolled at census who complete with Distance Education retention in online courses successful grade Retention is the percentage of students enrolled at census who remain and receive grade other than W. 2010-2011 Success: 65% Retention: 84% 4.4 Technology in 2011-2012 9.2% Teaching courses generated in online 2010-2011 7.8% 2009-2010 8.4% 1.1 Academic Orientation to 4.4 Technology in 2011-2012 164 Number of students Teaching Pathways distance education completing DE-101, an orientation to learning online.
+Planning Indicator Database R Planning Indicators Generate a listing b y selecting from any of the four filters Select a Strategic Plan Objective Select an Ed Master Plan Objective Select an Indicator , Select a Keyword I. (All objectives) v (All objectives) (All indicators) ۲ Distance Educatio n 🔻 Strategic Plan Ed Master Plan Indicator Year Definition 4.3 Enhance Distance Education Success and retention in online courses 2011-2012 Success is percentage of students enrolled at census who complete with successful grade.
+Retention is the percentage of students enrolled at census who remain and receive grade other than W. 4.4 Technology in FTES in online 2010-2011 2011-2012 Success: 65% 9.2% Retention: 84% Percent of overall FTES Teaching courses generated in online courses.
+2010-2011 7.8% 2009-2010 8.4% 1.1 Academic Pathways 4.4 Technology in Teaching Orientation to distance education 2011-2012 164 Number of students completing DE-101, an orientation to learning online.
 2010-2011 195